timmo001/system-bridge/README.md

 You can find documentation for the WebSocket [here](https://system-bridge.timmo.dev/docs/websocket).

+## Prerequisites

+You will need [Python 3](https://www.python.org/downloads) and Python pip to install the packages.
+The latest versions are reccomended.

+### Linux

+You need these packages:

+- `lshw`: Used to get the system information such as the UUID.

 ## Installation

-You will need [Python 3](https://www.python.org/downloads).
-The latest version is reccomended.

 You can install all applications using pip: